JIB-Team3116/ReliefLink/README.md

 ## For non-programmers

 We suggest that you speak to the programmers on your team.
-You can try this link, too: [Link](https://relieflink-d8470.web.app/#/).
+You can try this link, too: [Link](https://relieflink.trunci.com/).
 It might contain a working version of the deployed app for your phone!

 # Major Release Notes

-## v1.2.0

-Backend intergration update.
-We have implemented the ability for users to register, authenticate, and login to their respective accounts.

-###  Features
-- Backend
-  - Users can now register for an using their email
-  - Users can authenticate and login to their account using their email and password

-### Bug Fixes
-- Issues with inconsistent starting page is fixed

-### Known Issues
-- Autocomplete in Crisis Plan can miss suggestions
-- Duplicated Header after completing the onboarding
-- Pixel overflow can occur if too many contacts are added
-- If the image chosen isn't high quality, it can look really blurry when displayed

-# Previous Release Notes

-## v1.1

-First update to the public deployment of the app!
-We are very excited to continue this project.
-We have implemented the ability to display and add images along with fixing the map feature.

-###  Features
-- Relief Techniques
-  - Users can now add/show images for their techniques
-  - All preexisting techniques have been updated to also feature pictures
-- Mental health clinics near me
-  - Users can now actually access the Google Maps integration to see health clinics, police departments, etc. near their location

-### Bug Fixes
-- Map api is now working mostly as intended
-- Issues with image and video display have been fixed

-### Known Issues
-- Autocomplete in Crisis Plan can miss suggestions
-- Duplicated Header after completing the onboarding
-- Pixel overflow can occur if too many contacts are added
-- If the image chosen isn't high quality, it can look really blurry when displayed

 ## v1.0